 Pros and Cons of Day Trading Versus Swing Trading

-Which one of these popular trading styles is right for you?
+Which one of these popular trading styles makes sense for you?

-The time frame on which a trader opts to trade is an important decision.
+The time frame on which a trader opts to trade can have a significant impact on trading strategy and profitability.
 Day traders open and close multiple positions within a single day, while swing traders take trades that last multiple days, weeks or even months.
-They are different trading styles and will suit different people depending on capital available, time availability, psychology (do you like lots of action or prefer to relax?) and also which market is being traded.
+These two different trading styles can suit various traders depending on the amount of capital available, time availability, psychology and the market being traded.

-Between day trading and swing trading, one style isn't better than another.
-It's just preference, and which style suits the trader's personal circumstance.
-Some traders opt to do one or the other, while others may be day traders, swing traders, and investors all at once.
+One trading style isn't better than another and it really comes down to which style suits a trader's personal circumstances.
+Some traders opt to do one or the other, while others may be day traders, swing traders, and buy-and-hold investors all at once.